 The Anjaneyasana works on your legs, hamstrings, and thighs – toning the muscles from your hips to the ankles.
 It doesn’t just relieve tension from your body; but also is a great way to increase flexibility.

-The Virabhadrasana is one of the more rejuvenating poses in yoga that works on stretching all your muscles from the hip downwards.
+The Virabhadrasana is one of the more rejuvenating yoga poses for fast weight loss that works on stretching all your muscles from the hip downwards.
 The pose doesn’t just strengthen and tone your legs but also relieves sciatica.